shriadke/FetchSearch/README.md

 	I used Lists and Dictionaries to store the data and prepare the vocabulary.
 The result is in the form of Similarity matrix which is a list of lists.

+### If a user searches for a category (ex. diapers) the tool should return a list of offers that are relevant to that category.

+### If a user searches for a brand (ex.
+Huggies) the tool should return a list of offers that are relevant to that brand.

+### If a user searches for a retailer (ex.
+Target) the tool should return a list of offers that are relevant to that retailer.

+### The tool should also return the score that was used to measure the similarity of the text input with each offer

+### Detailed responses to each problem, with a focus on the production pipeline surrounding the model.

+### Identifies several useful techniques to approach eReceipt classification and entity extraction.

 ## Usage

-Clone this repo using `git clone  https://github.com/shriadke/Text-Similarity`.
+Clone this repo using `git clone  https://github.com/shriadke/FetchSearch`.

-As described in [File Structure](https://github.com/shriadke/Text-Similarity#file-structure), you can verify the files.
+As described in [File Structure](https://github.com/shriadke/FetchSearch#file-structure), you can verify the files.

 This repo can be used in multiple ways such as command line, Jupyter Notebooks, python IDEs, flask app on local, Run app on Docker, hosting on web site.
 The simplest of which to validate is the use of online web page.

-The Text Similarity App is deployed on Heroku which can be tested directly by visiting https://textsimilarityapp.herokuapp.com/. *Have some fun with it, because I did :wink:!!*
+The Text Similarity App is deployed on Heroku which can be tested directly by visiting https://fetchsearchapp.herokuapp.com/. *Have some fun with it, because I did :wink:!!*

-More details of other excecution methods can be found in [Usage.md](https://github.com/shriadke/Text-Similarity/blob/main/docs/Usage.md)
+More details of other excecution methods can be found in [Usage.md](https://github.com/shriadke/FetchSearch/blob/main/docs/Usage.md)

 ## Results and Discussion